harley-zhang/Conservation_statistics/README.md

  <br><br>
 </div>

  Using R to summarize relevant 2022 and 2023 survey statistics for Trinchera Ranch, a conservation area in Fort Garland, Colorado.
 Developed with the Yale School of the Environment.
-Uses dplyr and tidyr.
+Uses dplyr, tidyr, and stringr.